LimZiJia/tp/docs/UserGuide.md

 We have 6 commands for updating client's housekeeping details. `edit`, `defer`, `add`, `delete`, `set`, and `remove`.
 Without a housekeeping detail, `edit`, `defer`, `add`, `delete` will not work.
 To set housekeeping detail after initiation, use `set`.
+`edit` has prefixes `lhd/`, `pi/`, `bd/` and `d/` to edit last housekeeping date, preferred interval, booking date and deferment respectively.
+More than one prefix can be used in a single `edit` command.

 Action | Format, Explainations, Examples
 --------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------